Top Advantages & Disadvantages of Medicare Advantage

 If you want to simplify your Medicare coverage and you don't mind using in-network doctors, a Medicare Advantage plan could be a good choice.

-Medicare Advantage plans are usually a good choice if your health is generally good and you don't need many health care services.
+Medicare Advantage plans are usually a good choice if you're generally healthy and don't need much health care.
 It's helpful to get several quotes to find the best Medicare Advantage plan for your situation.
 Compare the monthly rate, coverage, extra perks and customer satisfaction reviews for each company.

 But if you have complex health care needs, it's usually better to have Original Medicare and a Medicare Supplement plan than Medicare Advantage.